poliorcetics/named-arguments-rfc/03-reference-level-explanation.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+## Why use `pub` and not just write the identifier twice ?

+`fn register(name name: String)` certainly works and is not banned but it is rather redundant and raises a question: did the function writer intend to write `pub` or use a different name and simply forgot ?
+Marking such cases as `pub` makes the original intent clear and reminds the developer that modifying the name is an API break.

+`pub` is not asked for when the two bindings are differents because the situation makes it clear
+already: two identifiers cannot be placed that way next to each other without an operator or a comma anywhere else in normal Rust (it can happen in macros though).
+Therefore the only possible case is that one name is public and the other is private.
+Using the first as the public name is then
+logical: it is in the position of the `pub` keyword, taking advantage of the similar placement with a similar functionnality, which is important for consistency.

 ## Two (or more) named arguments with the same public name

 There are three cases for this situation: